 But it’s not only women growing wellness spending.
 Young generations in China are becoming the biggest consumer group in the health and wellness market in China.
 Although they still use some of the traditional Chinese medicine goodies, they are also getting interested in foreign brands and growing their wellness spending online.

-The younger generations work long hours, very often in a seated position, in front of screens all day.
+The younger generations in 2024 work long hours, very often in a seated position, in front of screens all day.
 They have problems with sleep, stress, and bad nutrition.
 They are more aware of daily work-life balance, but this growing middle class of younger consumers is doomed to a very competitive environment, that generates a lot of stress and pressure.
 This is why they are starting to take better care of themselves, buying organic food, engaging in physical exercise, and taking dietary supplements or using wellness and spa services.